Rigorous Online MSN–FNP Curriculum

 The APRN Role Transition and Leadership course focuses on the evolutionary and contemporary issues leading to the development of APRN roles as health care providers, advocates and nurse leaders in delivering quality care to individuals and communities.
 APRN scope of practice, ethical and legal responsibilities, competencies and contributions as a team member are addressed in the context of health care trends, diverse environments, legislative issues and professional practice developments.
 The impact of role autonomy and identity conflict related to prescribing, diagnosing and treating are addressed.
 Credentialing/privileging processes, collaborative vs independent practices and entrepreneurship leading to full practice authority are discussed.

-Examines scholarship of nursing through research, evidence-based practice, and quality improvement frameworks.
-Focuses on critical appraisal, synthesis, and evaluation of literature to inform evidence-based practice.
+Examines scholarship of nursing through research, evidence-based practice and quality improvement frameworks.
+Focuses on critical appraisal, synthesis and evaluation of literature to inform evidence-based practice.

 This course is designed to examine various models and theories of practice which will enable advanced practice nursing students to develop both global and comprehensive perspectives on patient care.
-Models and theories across disciplines such as decision making, quality assessment (IOM framework), collaboration, health beliefs, wellness, self-efficacy, self-care, capacitance, resilience, learning theories, organizational cultures, and others are discussed in the context of their influence on health delivery throughout the lifespan for diverse individuals, families, communities, and populations.
-Social, political, ethical and economic perspectives and how they impact health are explored in the context of local, regional, and global dynamics.
-Students will work individually and in groups to analyze existing methods of care-delivery in order to incorporate models and theories that may improve health and prevent disease in individuals, families, communities, and populations.
+Models and theories across disciplines such as decision making, quality assessment (IOM framework), collaboration, health beliefs, wellness, self-efficacy, self-care, capacitance, resilience, learning theories, organizational cultures and others are discussed in the context of their influence on health delivery throughout the lifespan for diverse individuals, families, communities and populations.
+Social, political, ethical and economic perspectives and how they impact health are explored in the context of local, regional and global dynamics.
+Students will work individually and in groups to analyze existing methods of care-delivery in order to incorporate models and theories that may improve health and prevent disease in individuals, families, communities and populations.

 This course focuses on primary healthcare problems facing adults in rural settings.
-Integration of concepts from advanced pathophysiology and genetics along with the use of evidence based practice guidelines support the management decisions used for common acute and chronic illness in the adult population.
+Integration of concepts from advanced pathophysiology and genetics along with the use of evidence-based practice guidelines support the management decisions used for common acute and chronic illness in the adult population.
 Selection of diagnostic and laboratory tests for diagnosing will aid in clarifying disease patterns.
-Application of pharmacologic principles for managing disease, will be incorporated.
+Application of pharmacologic principles for managing disease will be incorporated.
 Health promotion and disease prevention concepts are integrated into the education and evaluation of patient care models.
-A case based learning approach emphasizing the biodiversity and cultural needs of patients is used.
+A case-based learning approach emphasizing the biodiversity and cultural needs of patients is used.

-This course focuses on comprehensive and culturally appropriate primary care of infants, children, and adolescents.
+This course focuses on comprehensive and culturally appropriate primary care of infants, children and adolescents.
 Emphasis is based on developmental stages, health promotion, wellness, health education, parental anticipatory guidance and safety.
-Students will focus on management of common acute and chronic health conditions encountered in diverse and rural primary care settings using evidence based screening, diagnosing and management guidelines.
-A case based learning approach emphasizing the biodiversity and cultural needs of patients is used.
+Students will focus on management of common acute and chronic health conditions encountered in diverse and rural primary care settings using evidence-based screening, diagnosing and management guidelines.
+A case-based learning approach emphasizing the biodiversity and cultural needs of patients is used.

-This course focuses on management of the complex health care needs of community dwelling older adults and their families.
-Emphasis is placed on the multifactorial and complex issues that occur with aging while integrating core concepts learned in primary care of adults, pharmacology, and pathophysiology.
+This course focuses on management of the complex health care needs of community-dwelling older adults and their families.
+Emphasis is placed on the multifactorial and complex issues that occur with aging while integrating core concepts learned in primary care of adults, pharmacology and pathophysiology.
 Theories of aging will be presented within the context of normal aging but differentiated from abnormal problems seen in the elderly population.
-Focus will be on quality of life, frailty, nutrition, physical function, cognitive health, advocacy, polypharmacy, and health care decision making.
+Focus will be on quality of life, frailty, nutrition, physical function, cognitive health, advocacy, polypharmacy and health care decision making.
 Management approaches and resources needed for successful aging and self-care will be discussed within an interdisciplinary evidence-based framework.
-A case based learning approach emphasizing the biodiversity and cultural needs of patients is used.
+A case-based learning approach emphasizing the biodiversity and cultural needs of patients is used.

 This course focuses on primary healthcare problems facing women.
 Emphasis will be placed on the comprehensive and culturally competent primary care of women including the maturation processes from menarche to menopause and address childbearing and pregnancy periods.
-Concepts from advanced pathophysiology and genetics along with the use of evidence based practice guidelines previously identified in adult health support the management decisions used for common acute and chronic illness seen in women.
+Concepts from advanced pathophysiology and genetics along with the use of evidence-based practice guidelines previously identified in adult health support the management decisions used for common acute and chronic illness seen in women.
 Health education, health promotion, disease prevention, perinatal care, clinical management and evaluation of common gynecologic and obstetric health care needs of women will be stressed.
 Sociocultural differences facing women including family and gender roles, birthing and childrearing beliefs and practices will be addressed.
 A case-based learning approach emphasizing the biodiversity and cultural needs of patients is used.

 This skills practicum focuses on the primary care skills needed for family nurse practitioners in outpatient and rural settings.
 Emphasis is on mastery learning of skills needed to perform common primary care procedures in an office setting.
 Skills such as suturing, skin incisions and excisions, punch biopsies, wound care, abscess drainage, foreign body removal cryosurgery and cyst removal will be taught and practiced.
 Performance of gender-specific health exams, administration of bronchotherapy and interpretation of ECGs will be included.
-One credit hour (45 clock hours) will be required.
+One credit hour (50 clock hours) will be required.
 45 simulation hours (spring/summer residency)

 This course focuses on special populations or communities in rural settings.
 Populations or communities are broadly defined as those of racial or ethnic minorities, indigenous or native populations, or those with special health care needs such as chronic illnesses, disabilities, behavioral health or end of care needs.
 Emphasis is on analysis of political, ecological, economic, psychosocial and cultural factors that impact populations identified as having special health care needs and the responsiveness of organized healthcare services to meet these needs.
 Research evidence, conceptual and theoretical underpinnings related to rural health and individual populations will be addressed.